 Riley was one of five coaches in the NWSL who were dismissed this season amid reports of misconduct.
-Richie Burke, coach of the Washington Spirit, was fired for violating the league's hanal, which Japan won on rassment policy after former player Kaiya McCullough leveled allegations of abu-
+Richie Burke, coach of the Washington Spirit, was fired for violating the league's harassment policy after former player Kaiya McCullough leveled allegations of abusive behavior.